raymondhs/fairseq-laser/README.md

 # fairseq-laser

-Implementing LASER architecture using fairseq library.
+Implementing LASER architecture using fairseq library based on my understanding of the original papers by Artexte and Schwenk (2018, [1] and [2]).

 ## Requirements